-To ensure a strengthened follow-up process at the global level, we encourage the Secretary-General to convene an inter-agency Task Force, including the major institutional stakeholders and the UN-system, including Funds and Programmes and Specialized Agencies whose mandates are related to the follow-up, building on the experience of the MDG GAP task force.The inter-agency Task Force will report annually on progress in implementing the Financing for Development outcomes and the means of implementation of the Post-2015 Development Agenda and to advise the intergovernmental follow-up thereto on progress, implementation gaps and recommendation for corrective action, while taking into consideration the national and regional dimensions.
+To ensure a strengthened follow-up process at the global level, we encourage the Secretary-General to convene an inter-agency Task Force, including the major institutional stakeholders and the UN-system, including funds and programmes and specialized agencies whose mandates are related to the follow-up, building on the experience of the MDG Gap Task Force.
+The inter-agency Task Force will report annually on progress in implementing the Financing for Development outcomes and the means of implementation of the post-2015 development agenda and to advise the intergovernmental follow-up thereto on progress, implementation gaps and recommendation for corrective action, while taking into consideration the national and regional dimensions.

+We affirm that the present Accord is not intended to create rights or obligations under international law.

 We will consider the need to hold a follow-up conference by 2019.